bigomics/omicsplayground-doc/install.rst

-.. _Install:
+.. _Installation:

-Install
+Installation
 ================================================================================

 Download
 --------------------------------------------------------------------------------

+The current version of our platform (0.99) is implemented in R using the Shiny web application framework.
 The Omics Playground software is freely available on `GitHub <https://github.com/IRB-Bioinformatics/OmicsPlayground>`__.

-Install
+Dependencies
 --------------------------------------------------------------------------------

+Omics Playground reqires the following R packages: